twwd/media_renamer/README.md

 # Media Renamer

-A simple tool for renaming media files as their creation date.
+Easily rename photos and videos according to the creation date

 ## Installation

-You need to have [pipenv](https://pipenv.pypa.io/en/latest/index.html) installed.
+You need to have [poetry](https://python-poetry.org/) installed.

-`pipenv install`
+`poetry install`

 ## Launch

 You can launch the GUI with:

-`pipenv run app`
+`poetry run media_renamer`

 ## Example